Introduction

 Quick Facts

-• Tempered glass is four times as strong as regular glass and should be replaced if it shatters.
+• Tempered glass is four times stronger than standard glass and must be replaced if it shatters.

-• Repair can be effective where the damage is less than 1 inch in diameter.
+• Repair is typically effective for damage less than one inch in diameter.

-• Early repair will help prevent the spreading of cracks caused by changes in temperature or pressure.
+• Early repair prevents crack spreading caused by temperature changes or impact.

 Tips for Preventing Glass Damage

-• Install protective window film to reduce impact from debris.
+• Apply protective window film to reduce impact damage from debris.

-• Keep furniture or heavy items away from large glass surfaces.
+• Keep heavy furniture and sharp objects away from glass surfaces.

 Clear Signs You Shouldn’t Ignore Glass Damage